thalesfsp/etler/pipeline/README.md

 11. **Thorough Testing**: The codebase includes comprehensive unit tests, ensuring the reliability and correctness of the pipeline functionality.

 12. **Production-Ready**: The pipeline package is production-ready, with a focus on performance, reliability, and scalability.
-It has been deployed and is in use by companies like Adobe.

 13. **Well-Documented**: The code is thoroughly documented, with clear comments explaining the purpose and functionality of each component.
 The package also includes usage examples and test cases.